 In your role as a digital manager, you will most likely face several smaller projects in your organization, whether finite or continuous.
 Project planning vendor TeamGantt lists the following examples:

 Developing an application can be a fairly straightforward process or a more advanced one, depending on the complexity of the proposed product.
 In any case, the goal is fairly clear and the project team works toward the release of the given software.

 This kind of project is somewhat similar to software and app development, but with some differences in product attributes.
 A noteworthy aspect is the introduction of progressive web apps, which merge the traditionally separate website and mobile app.
 Upgrading your CMS is another example of web development.

-The release of a new product or service, a new report, a change in the organisation, or the attempt to raise awareness of any given issue—they all call for a digital marketing campaign.
+The release of a new product or service, a new report, a change in the organization, or the attempt to raise awareness of any given issue.
+They all call for a digital marketing campaign.
 Such campaigns can consist of a large number of assets, events, and involved people, thereby requiring the firm hand of a project manager.

-Creating great user experience and user interfaces is an ongoing struggle, which calls for projects aimed at improving such matters for end users and other stakeholders.
+Creating great user experience and user interfaces is an ongoing struggle.
+This of course calls for projects aimed at improving such matters for end users and other stakeholders.

-Crafting a content strategy in line with the broader organisational strategy is another example of a project, which may involve the CEO, CMO, marketing managers, and other stakeholders.
+Crafting a content strategy in line with the broader organizational strategy is another example of a project.
+It may involve the CEO, CMO, marketing managers, and other stakeholders.

-Improving search engine optimisation and search engine marketing involves a process of identifying market trends, keywords, pain points, tool acquisition, work setup, and so on, which leads to another kind of project than the ones mentioned above.
+Improving search engine optimization and search engine marketing involves a process of identifying market trends, keywords, pain points, tool acquisition, work setup, and so on.
+Which again leads to another kind of project than the ones mentioned above.

-Rather than fragmenting the following guide with bits and pieces relevant for different kinds of digital projects, we will go through points relevant for all types—based on their common denominators.
+Rather than fragmenting the following guide with bits and pieces relevant for different kinds of digital projects, we will go through points relevant for all types.
+Which will be based on their common denominators.

 These denominators are implicit in the structure of the guide, like pitching, setup, asset retrieval, the actual work, improving, and reporting.